 A beautiful platform bed by Urban Woods.

-As is the case with wood foundations, many platform beds have room underneath for storage.
-But due to the extra height of a platform bed, many of the newer foundations have space for real drawers that are built into the bed itself.
+As is the case with wood foundations with beg legs, many platform beds have room underneath for storage.
+But due to the extra height of a platform bed, many of the newer platform beds have space for real drawers that are built into the bed itself.
 Coupled with a sleek modern design and vintage materials, a platform bed blurs the line between a chic lounging area and a functional, adjunct storage unit.
 Quite the improvement to any bedroom, if you ask me!

 Do Platform Beds Require a Box Spring?

-On platform bed foundations, the wood slats that hold your mattress are securely installed into the bed frame, which helps guarantee any size sleeper can be supported.
-These slats also eliminate the need for a box spring because the bed itself acts as a sturdy base.
+With platform beds, the wood slats hold your mattress, the slats are securely installed into the bed frame, which helps guarantee any size sleeper can be supported.
+These slats also eliminate the need for a box spring or additional foundation because the platform bed itself acts as a sturdy base.

-Better Mattress Foundation: Platform Beds vs. Box Springs
+A Better Latex Mattress Foundation: Platform Beds vs. Box Springs

 Though they have a higher upfront cost, consumers who invest in a quality platform bed can save money in the long run for the same reasons we discussed with non-platform wood foundations.
 They won’t break down over time like box springs do.

-And depending on the exact model you choose, you may not have to worry about spending more money on a headboard and footboard.
+And depending on the exact model you choose; you may not have to worry about spending more money on a headboard and footboard.
 Most platform beds come as one unit, meaning the headboard, footboard, and bed frame are all attached as one unit.
 Keep this in mind as you’re considering how much platform beds cost.
+Here’s a popular example of a modern platform bed.

 At Sleeping Organic, we choose to carry the line manufactured by Urban Woods because of their quality craftsmanship and commitment to sustainable manufacturing.
 Urban Woods also has lots of styles to choose from, which means you can easily match one of their wood finishes with the design of your room.
 Here’s a sample of the finishes you can select from when you buy an Urban Woods platform bed: